 The short answer is "hardware support".
 Airyx should run on most commodity x86_64 hardware using FreeBSD's very stable and performant drivers.

-The longer answer is that plus I don't see any real advantage to using xnu or building my own Mach/BSD combination kernel.
-Any Mach syscalls that we eventually might need can be emulated so the xnu approach just seems to add complexity and the effort of writing and maintaining drivers.
+The longer answer is that plus I don't see any real advantage to using xnu.
+We have merged in Mach support now (big thanks to NetBSD, NextBSD and the iX Systems folks for that) so the xnu approach just seems to add complexity and the effort of writing and maintaining drivers.

 Considering how big this project is already, I opted to stick with the BSD kernel - at least for now.

 No. Consider projects like ReactOS, a from-scratch effort to create an OS compatible with Microsoft Windows, GNUstep, which provides an open implementation of Cocoa APIs and other things, or Darling, a Darwin (macOS) emulation on Linux.
 Airyx is similar and stands on the shoulders of many such projects.